Kannada Wedding Traditions: Rituals, Meaning & Modern Twists

 The Naandi ceremony is a prayer offered to ancestors, seeking their blessings for the wedding.
 Held one or two days before the wedding, this ritual is performed separately at both the bride's and groom's homes.
 A priest leads the family in Vedic chants invoking deceased elders, and offerings of food and water are made.
 The Naandi establishes a spiritual connection between the living celebration and the family lineage.

-The Arisina (turmeric application) ceremony takes place a day or two before the wedding.
+The Arisina (turmeric application) ceremony takes place a day or two before the wedding and is one of the most joyful pre-wedding events.
 Turmeric paste, mixed with oil and sometimes sandalwood, is applied to the bride and groom at their respective homes by married women from the family.
 Beyond its cosmetic purpose — turmeric is a natural skin brightener — this ritual is believed to ward off evil spirits and purify the couple for the sacred union.
-It is one of the most joyful pre-wedding events, filled with singing, laughter, and affectionate teasing.
+However, the emotional significance runs deeper: it is filled with singing, laughter, and affectionate teasing that bonds the families together before the formal ceremony begins.

 The main ceremony is a carefully sequenced progression from the groom's arrival to the final circumambulation of the sacred fire.
 Every step has a purpose, and understanding that purpose transforms the experience from a series of unfamiliar actions into a deeply meaningful narrative.